 - 2.1 Fire Risk Assessments are undertaken by an approved contractor.
-Where the findings indicate a need for a change to working practices this will fall to the manager of that particular Faculty or Department.
+Where the findings indicate a need for a change to working practices this will fall to the manager of that particular School or Department.
 Where the findings indicate a need for change in relation to the building and its structure or interior, this will fall to be implemented by the Estates department.
-Managers are to keep the Legal Services and Health and Safety Assistant informed of the progress of implementation and when it has been completed to allow the assessments to be amended. - 2.2 Fire risk assessments will be reviewed on a rolling process every twelve months or if there is a change of use to a particular building or part of that building or the introduction of new equipment or processes that may change the fire risk profile of the building. - 2.3 The fire risk assessment must pay particular attention to those at special risk, ie disabled and those with special needs, but must also take into consideration the effect that a fire may have on anyone in or around the premises.
-The assessment will be carried out in accordance with applicable fire safety legislation and relevant guidance. - 2.4 Fire risk assessments must include consideration of any dangerous substance liable to be on the premises and the effect the substance may have on those using the building, the fire fighters entering the building in a fire situation and the environment. - 2.5 Fire Risk Assessments will be lodged on the Health & Safety website of the University for general inspection
+Managers are to keep the Health and Safety Advisor informed of the progress of implementation and when it has been completed to allow the assessments to be amended. - 2.2 Fire risk assessments will be reviewed on a rolling process every twelve months or if there is a change of use to a particular building or part of that building or the introduction of new equipment or processes that may change the fire risk profile of the building. - 2.3 The fire risk assessment must pay particular attention to those at special risk, ie disabled and those with special needs, but must also take into consideration the effect that a fire may have on anyone in or around the premises.
+The assessment will be carried out in accordance with applicable fire safety legislation and relevant guidance. - 2.4 Fire risk assessments must include consideration of any dangerous substance liable to be on the premises and the effect the substance may have on those using the building, the fire fighters entering the building in a fire situation and the environment. - 2.5 Fire Risk Assessments will made available on request